sourabhdhingra/django-mini-blog/readme.md

         ```

 25. **Usecase 20: Using slugs to avoid usage of primary keys and improved searchability**

+    - __What are slugs?__: Slug is a term from newspaper language.
+It appears in Django because Django started as a project for a newspaper in Kansas.
+A slug is a string that can only include characters, numbers, dashes, and underscores.
+It is the part of a URL that identifies a particular page on a website, in a human-friendly form.
+Read from link [slug-in-django](https://sentry.io/answers/slug-in-django/)

+    - Slugs are human readable, preferred over usage of primary key as identifiers as primary keys should not be revealed to end user, and they help in Search Engine Optimization too.

+    - Django provides a field for this in api reference called `SlugField`
+        ```
+        slug = models.SlugField(max_length=100)
+        ```

+    - Let us check the comment model in `models.py`.
+More often we want slug to be used along with admin interface in Django.
+So that when we create any model instances using Django admin, name of instances are shown using the slug value and not object identifier.
+This desired feature can be achieved using multiple hacks which turn out to necessary often when we use slugs.

+    - __Hack 1__: using `prepopulated_fields` from admin interface
+        ```
+        class BlogPostAdmin(admin.ModelAdmin):
+            prepopulated_fields = {'slug': ['title']}

+        ```
+        The above tells Django that when Model creation form will already populate the value of slug using the value of the field `title`.
+So let say you create a blogpost and start entering the title.
+A django javasript will take care of populating the same value to slug field.

+        Also admin form ensures first title value is slugified(with special characters removed, spaces replaced with underscores and all)

+    - __Hack 2__: Ensuring the slug value updation when visitor creates from website.

+        Now a blogger could create a blogpost putting in some title.
+CreateView will take care of all the creation process but we need to ensure that `slug` is rightfully updated.
+For this we need to add code in our `form_valid` funtion before the object is saved.
+We use `django.utils.text.slugify` to slugify the title and assign to the slug.
+Check Blogpost Create View in `views.py`
+        ```
+        def form_valid(self, form) -> HttpResponse:
+            # saving the blogpost but first mapping the logged in user to the blogger
+            blogpost = form.save(commit=False)
+            blogpost.author = models.Blogger.objects.get(user=self.request.user)
+            blogpost.slug = slugify(blogpost.title)
+            blogpost.save()
+            self.object = blogpost
+            return HttpResponseRedirect(self.get_success_url())
+        ```

+    - __Hack 3__: Overcoming the limitation of using `prepopulated_fields`

+        The approach discussed before is limited as `prepopulated_fields` only accept a key-value pair where slug would be prepopulated using only the field mentioned in the value of its key.
+Value would be slugified first ofcourse.
+But what if we want to write our custom logic.
+In that case we need to write our own javascript file.

+        __Example Usecase__: In admin panel when we create blogger it offers us a dropdown to select the user against which blogger instance is to be created.
+By default users are offered in form of a dropdown values.
+So we need a logic that during blogger creation moment we select some valid user the value is set in the slug field after slugification.

+        - We create javascript file.
+Notice that when you inspect the forms of admin panel offered by django their `id` have values in format `id_<field>`.
+For e.g user dropdown would have value `id_user` as identifier.
+Check the code in [custom_admin.js](blog/static/js/custom_admin.js)

+        - In `admin.py` file we need to tell the corresponding admin class that where to find the javascript file.
+            ```
+            class BloggerAdmin(admin.ModelAdmin):
+                prepopulated_fields = {'slug': ['about']}

+                class Media:
+                    js = ['js/custom_admin.js']
+            ```

+    - __Hack 4__: Deciding value during save from admin panel

+        We can use prepopulated fields but at the same time override `save_model` function in `admin.py` to tweak with the value of slug field.
+Check out `CommentAdmin` class in admin.py.
+We use the same logic when a user creates the comment i.e same code to be added in `form_valid` function of `Comment Createview`

 26. **Usecase 21:  Customising 403 and 404 templates**